Fully Automated HTML and Javascript Rewriting for Constructing a Self-healing Web Proxy: Evaluation

 \autoref{tab:repairability} presents the number of web pages per category.
-The first line of \autoref{tab:repairability} shows that the number of web pages that have all the Javascript errors healed by \tool: \tool is able to handle all errors for 176/\nbReproducedBug (31.76\%) of the \bench benchmark.
-The second line shows the number of web pages that have been partially self-healed, by partially, we mean that the number of Javascript errors decrease with \tool but are still not zero: with \tool, 42 web pages contain fewer errors than before.
-The third line shows the number of web pages that have new errors than before: in 140/\nbReproducedBug (25.27\%) of the faulty pages, \tool is able to handle some errors but the rest of the execution produce new errors.
+The first line of \autoref{tab:repairability} shows that the number of web pages that have all the Javascript errors healed by \tool and \extension. \tool is able to handle all errors for 176/\nbReproducedBug (31.76\%) web pages of the \bench benchmark. \extension is able to handle all errors for 87/\nbReproducedBug (15.67\%) of the \bench benchmark.
+The second line shows the number of web pages that have been partially self-healed, by partially, we mean that the number of Javascript errors decrease but are still not zero.
+With \tool, 42 web pages contain fewer errors than before, and with \extension, nine web pages are in this case.
+The third line shows the number of web pages that have new errors than before: with \tool, this case is detected for 140/\nbReproducedBug (25.27\%) web pages, and 52/\nbReproducedBug (9.42\%) with \extension.
 The last line shows the number of web pages where none of the strategies has been applied: in 196/\nbReproducedBug (35.13\%) the errors are of a type that is not considered by \tool.
+In the case of \extension, 406/\nbReproducedBug (73.28\%) of the buggy pages have not been handled by \extension.
 To better understand the case where no strategy can be applied, we perform a manual qualitative analysis.